Veemo-9785/djs-guide-bot/README.md

 <h1>My other discord.js bot</h1>
-Built from the https://discordjs.guide website guide thing
+Built from the https://discordjs.guide website guide.